What is a Poison Pill?

-Poison pills can pinch in two ways: They can either make an acquisition a very hard nut to crack, or they can have negative side-effects that unfolds in various stages.
+It can pinch in two ways: They can either make an acquisition a very hard nut to crack, or they can have negative side-effects that unfold in various stages.

-Poison Pill is an all-encompassing term and there are various forms in which it is triggered in practical corporate setting.
+Poison Pill is an all-encompassing term, and there are various forms in which it is triggered in a practical corporate setting.
 Some of the widely used tools are:

 #1 – Preferred stock plans

 Prior to 1984, when hostile takeover just jutted their ugly head, Preferred stock plans were primarily used as Poison pills.
-Under this plan, the company issues dividend of preferred stock to the common shareholders which comes with voting rights.
-Preferred stock holders could exercise special rights, whenever outsiders suddenly bought large chunk of shares.
+Under this plan, the company issues a dividend of preferred stock to the common shareholders, which come with voting rights.
+Preferred stockholders could exercise special rights whenever outsiders suddenly bought a large chunk of shares.

 #2 – FLIP-IN